arkoaikins/Front-end-course/text/README.md

 # Styling text
-This is an HTML and CSS practice on how to style text
+This is an HTML and CSS practice on how to style text.